eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 * the pod list is encoded as JSON
 * the JSON data is stored base64 encoded in the label `data` of the volume
+* the name of the volume shall be the workload execution instance name suffixed with ".pods"

 Rationale:
 The data stored in this volume is needed, if the agent is restarted to recreate the podman-kube workload ID.